Dirichlet is not just Bad and Singular: Introduction

-Hopefully it is clear that the dual form of Dirichlet's theorem is said to be improvable for a particular $\bx \in \R^n$ if there exists a constant $\eps\in(0,1)$ such that $ \bx \in \DI_n(\eps)$.
-However, in view of Davenport $\&$ Schmidt \cite[Theorem 2]{DavSch}, it makes no difference which form of Dirichlet's theorem we take to define the set $\DI_n$.
-Indeed, the same is true when considering the set of singular points $\Sing_n$.
+Indeed, the same transference between the simultaneous and dual forms of approximation is true when considering the set of singular points $\Sing_n$.
 However, this dual versus simultaneous equivalence for singular points (and indeed badly approximable points) holds in a much wider context.
 This we now describe since it will be the setting of our main result.

 Let $d$ be integer satisfying $0 \le d \le n-1$.
 The setup we now consider is one in which we approximate points $ \bx \in \R^n$ by $d$-dimensional rational affine subspaces $L \subset \R^n$.
 With this in mind, we let